knee-cola/jest-mock-promise/README.md

 # How to use it?

-Synchronous Promise is usefull for testing an async component.
+Synchronous Promise wac created to simplify unit testing an async component.
+So to illustrate how it can be used, in the following example we are going to test a component, which multiplies two numbers provided as a payload of a promise.
+The result is returned a call to a callback function.

-We'll look at an example of testing a method, which multiplies two numbers provided as a promise payload, after which it passes the result by calling a callback function.
-Here's the code of the component we want to test:
+First let's have a look a the component we want to test:
 ```javascript
 // ./src/component.js
 import Promise from 'es6-promise';